 Federal and Provincial Lobbying Acts

-A frequent activity of charitable organisations is to communicate with various branches of government to discuss policies and try to implement changes to laws to further their cause.
-This is a perfectly legitimate, and legal, pursuit.
-However, in the last decade, both the federal government and several of the provinces have enacted or modified their legislation concerning the registration and permissible activities of lobbyists.
+Communication with various branches of government to discuss policies and try to implement changes to laws to further a cause is a perfectly legitimate, and legal, pursuit.
+Both the federal government and several of the provinces have enacted or modified their legislation concerning the registration and permissible activities of lobbyists.

 At the federal level, the Lobbying Act is administered by the Office of the Commissioner of Lobbying of Canada, and it’s a good practice to check with this agency before entering into any discussions with government officials.
-Similarly, check the status of provincial, and even municipal, legislation before you make any representations to local governments is in your best interest.
+Similarly, checking the status of provincial, and even municipal, legislation before you make any representations to local governments is in your best interest.